How to Start Homeschooling A TeenagerHomeschooling

-Yesterday’s post introduced the basics to homeschooling your elementary student.
+Yesterday’s post introduced the basics on how to start homeschooling your elementary student.
 Today’s post will build on that and let you know how homeschooling a teenager (in middle school or high school) is similar to, AND VERY DIFFERENT FROM, homeschooling your younger kids.

 If this is your first year homeschooling, read yesterday’s post.
 It will give you the basics on state requirements, finding local homeschoolers, creating a mission statement, plus a few other steps that are true for all ages and stages.
-Now onto the specifics of homeschooling teens!
+Now onto the specifics of homeschooling a teenager!

 Get your teen involved and onboard.